DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks

-Based on the above statements, the watermarking regularization term of Deepsigns $E_{wat}$ can be reformulated such as:
+Based on the above statements, the watermarking regularization term of Deepsigns $E_{\text{wat}}$ can be reformulated for the first time such as:

-To prevent the parameters $\{\theta_i\}_{i\in T}$ from converging to the means of the GMM classes that have not been selected for watermarking, i.e., $\{\mu_i^l\}_{i\not\in T}$, DeepSigns exploits a regularization term $E_{sep}$, see \eqref{eq:ds_esep}, to maximize their distance.
+To this term is added a second one, whose purpose is to prevent the parameters $\{\theta_i\}_{i\in T}$ from converging to the means of the GMM classes that have not been selected for watermarking, i.e., $\{\mu_i^l\}_{i\not\in T}$.
+To do so, DeepSigns exploits a regularization term $E_{\text{sep}}$, see \eqref{eq:ds_esep}, to maximize their distance.

-Therefore, for DeepSigns, the loss function $E$ to embed the watermark and preserve the accuracy of the watermarked model is given by:
+Therefore, the global DeepSigns loss function $E$ to embed the watermark and preserve the accuracy of the watermarked model is given by:

-The watermark extraction process of DeepSigns stands on the two following steps: \begin{itemize} \item Collect the activation maps corresponding to the selected trigger set $(X_{key}, Y_{key})$. \item Compute the statistical mean values of the activation maps of the selected trigger images.
+The watermark extraction process of DeepSigns stands on the two following steps: \begin{enumerate} \item Collect the activation maps corresponding to the selected trigger set $(X_{\text{key}}, Y_{\text{key}})$. \item Compute the statistical mean values of the activation maps of the selected trigger images.
 Take these mean values as an approximation of the parameters $\{\theta_i\}_{i\in T}$ where the watermarks $\{b_i\}_{i\in T}$ are assumed to be embedded.
-These mean values together with the owner’s private projection matrix $A$ are used to extract the watermarks $\{b^{ext}_i\}_{i\in T}$ following the procedure in \eqref{eq:extract_wat_DS}. \end{itemize}
+These mean values together with the owner’s private projection matrix $A$ are used to extract the watermarks $\{b^{ext}_i\}_{i\in T}$ following the procedure in \eqref{eq:extract_wat_DS}. \end{enumerate}

-where $HT$ is the Hard Thresholding operator that maps the values that are greater than 0.5 to 1 and the values smaller than 0.5 to 0.
+where HT is the Hard Thresholding operator that maps the values that are greater than 0.5 to 1 and the values smaller than 0.5 to 0.

-\paragraph{Advantages of this approach :} As defined, DeepSigns requires a trigger set, a secret subset of the training data, to embed (resp, extract) the watermark in (resp, from) the pdf of the activation maps associated to this trigger set.
-By doing so, it does not disturb too much the weights’ distribution contrarily to Uchida \textit{et al}. scheme.
-In addition, it does not need the training of another neural network as in the case of RIGA that exploits the model $F_{det}$ to preserve the weight distribution.
-The security of DeepSigns is higher than \cite{uchida2017embedding} and other static methods since it relies not only on the secret matrix $A$ but also on the trigger set ($X_{key}, Y_{Key}$) and on the secretly selected GMM classes to watermark (i.e. $T$ indices).
-Another advantage of DeepSigns is that it is resistant to the fine-tuning, pruning and overwriting attacks but only for small insertion capacity.
+\paragraph*{Advantages and drawbacks of this approach :} As defined, DeepSigns requires a trigger set, i.e., a secret subset of the training data, to embed (resp. extract) the watermark in (resp. from) the pdf of the activation maps associated with this trigger set.
+By doing so, it does not disturb too much the weights’ distribution without having to train a specific complex neural network such as RIGA.
+The security of DeepSigns is higher than \cite{uchida2017embedding, li2022encryption} and other static methods since it relies not only on the secret matrix $A$ but also on the trigger set ($X_{\text{key}}, Y_{\text{Key}}$) and on the secretly selected GMM classes to watermark.
+Another advantage of DeepSigns is that it is resistant to fine-tuning, pruning, and overwriting attacks but only for small insertion capacity.